LoadedNachos/uds-docs/src/content/docs/tutorials/create-uds-package.md

 :::note
 Hint: All resources created by the UDS Operator for `podinfo` will have a `uds/package=podinfo` label applied to it.
 :::

+Now you have successfully intergrated your application with UDS Core!

+#### Next Steps

+(Optional) With a Package Custom resource now created that integrates `podinfo` into UDS Core, the next guide will cover including the `Package` Custom Resource as part of a UDS Bundle so that you may deploy your fully integrated application in a repeatable manner.

 #### Clean up